 As with most faux techniques, glaze is applied to the surface first and then the tool is used to create the finish.
 A comb can be used to create a pattern of thick lines or a brush can be used to produce more delicate lines in the effect.
-You can buy a rubber comb made specifically for faux finishing, these are triangle shaped with different sizes on each side.
-For brush dragging, any soft-bristled brush 3 or more inches wide, will do the job or you can buy a brush made specifically for glaze dragging.
+You can buy a rubber comb made specifically for faux finishing.
+These are triangle shaped with different sized teeth on each side.
+For brush dragging, any soft-bristled brush 3 or more inches wide will do the job or you can buy a brush made specifically for glaze dragging.

-See this link for instructions on surface preparation, base coating and mixing glaze colors if you need help with those.
-Mask the ceiling and adjacent walls with wide painter's tape to keep the stains off those surfaces.
-When you're ready apply the glaze using a brush to go around corners and a roller on the wide spaces.
+See this link for instructions on surface preparation, base coating, and mixing glaze colors if you need help with those steps.
+Mask the ceiling and adjacent walls with wide painter's tape to keep stains off those surfaces.
+When you're ready, apply the glaze using a brush to go around corners and a roller on the wide spaces.

 If you're working on a wall, start at one corner with the ceiling and point the bristles toward the ceiling with one hand while pressing them flat to the wall with the other hand.
 Drag the brush through the glaze, in one continuous motion to the floor.
 If you're working on a large areas it may be necessary to hand the brush off to a helper to keep it moving the whole length.